OpenDataManchester/training-and-resources/README.md

 # Open Data Manchester training and resources

-This is the main repository of the Open Data Manchester and friends for training and resources.
+This is the main repository for training and resources developed by Open Data Manchester and friends .

 Each folder should contain the training materials as .odt for editing, .md for editing, .pdf to give an indication of layout and a folder containing relevant resources, text, images etc.